Sarychev-Boris/MisterAdjutantBot/README.md

 • Using scrapy for parsing the event list from kakoysegodnyaprazdnik.ru.

+• Using scrapy for parsing the proxy ip list from https://free-proxy-list.net.

 • Using scrapy for parsing and downloading a postcard of an event from yandex.ru/images.

 • Using aiogram to activate the bot.